Baraclough Irish FA contract 'agreed'

 'Right time to rest Ballard'

-The former Motherwell manager's only injury concern for the upcoming matches involved Daniel Ballard and he confirmed on Thursday that the on-loan Millwall defender would miss both encounters.
+The former Motherwell manager's only injury concern for the upcoming matches had been Daniel Ballard and he confirmed on Thursday that the on-loan Millwall defender would miss both encounters, while also revealing that midfielder Jordan Thompson is an injury doubt.

 "Daniel has stayed back at home.
 He's had a consultation about his knee, which he has been managing for the last six months really.